Myrna Loy: 1950–1982: Later career and political activities

 In 1950, Loy co-starred with Clifton Webb in Cheaper by the Dozen (1950), which was a box-office hit, grossing $4.4 million in the United States.
 The same year, she divorced Markey.
 Her fourth and final husband was Howland H. Sargeant, U.S. Assistant Secretary of State for Public Affairs and president of Radio Liberty, whom she married on June 2, 1951, in Fort Myer, Virginia.
 Sargeant, a Presbyterian, wanted the marriage officiated in the church, but they were unable to do so due to Loy's recent divorce.

 Throughout the 1950s, Loy assumed an influential role as co-chairman of the Advisory Council of the National Committee Against Discrimination in Housing.
-In 1948, she had become a member of the U.S. National Commission for UNESCO, the first Hollywood celebrity to do so.
 In 1952, she starred in the Cheaper by the Dozen sequel, Belles on Their Toes.
 In 1956, she appeared in The Ambassador's Daughter along with John Forsythe and Olivia de Havilland.
 She played opposite Montgomery Clift and Robert Ryan in Lonelyhearts (1958), Dore Schary's adaptation of Nathanael West's classic 1933 novel Miss Lonelyhearts.
 In 1960, she appeared in Midnight Lace and From the Terrace, but was not in another film until 1969 in The April Fools.
 In 1965, Loy won the Sarah Siddons Award for her work in Chicago theatre.

 Loy, a lifelong Democrat, publicly supported the election of John F. Kennedy in 1960, finding Richard Nixon to be an unscrupulous man.
 She would endorse Eugene McCarthy, and later Hubert Humphrey in 1968 and George McGovern in 1972.